It was one of those March days when the sun shines hot and the wind blows cold: when it is summer in the light, and winter in the shade.

 An impromptu plan.
 Had a blast eating Hotto Motto bento in the car and taking pictures like crazy.

 I kindly gave my old camera to my sister because I wanted to buy a new camera lololol.
-Had a tough time deciding between Olympus and Conan but in the end, I chose Olympus.
+Had a tough time deciding between Olympus and Canon but in the end, I chose Olympus.
 Yoroshiku!

 NEW PART TIME JOB